In This Section

 Vice President, Research and Economics

-Jamie Woodwell is Vice President in the Research and Economics group at the Mortgage Bankers Association (MBA), where he oversees MBA's research on the commercial and multifamily real estate markets.
-Jamie's work covers the macro-economy, commercial and multifamily property markets, real estate finance, servicing, mortgage banking benchmarking and more.
+Jamie Woodwell is Vice President in the Research and Economics group at the Mortgage Bankers Association (MBA), where he oversees MBA's research and related activities covering the commercial and multifamily real estate markets.

-Jamie is an expert on the commercial real estate finance markets and he and his work are regularly cited in the media, on Capitol Hill and in regulatory settings.
+Jamie and his work are regularly cited in the media, on Capitol Hill and in regulatory settings.
 He is a regular speaker at industry and corporate events; has appeared on CNBC, Bloomberg and in other popular and trade press; and testified before the Congressional Oversight Panel for TARP.
+Jamie initiated many of MBA's research activities, and created MBA's Peer Business Roundtables and the CREF Careers program.

-Jamie joined MBA in 2004 from Fannie Mae's multifamily group, where he was responsible for multifamily data initiatives.
+Jamie joined MBA in 2004 from Fannie Mae, where he was responsible for multifamily data initiatives.
 He has also served as senior director of business development at CapitalThinking in New York, research director at the WMF Group in Virginia, and research manager at the National League of Cities in Washington, D.C.

 Jamie received his bachelor's degree in economics and American studies from Brown University in Providence, Rhode Island.
 He earned his master's degree in urban and regional planning from the Graduate School of Public and International Affairs at the University of Pittsburgh.